Paying Off Medical School Debt During Residency

 When you refinance with a private lender, you lose access to all federal loan benefits.
 So those who may qualify for a federal loan forgiveness program should think twice about refinancing.
 However, if you aren’t planning on using your federal loan benefits, refinancing can help lessen the burden of debt while you complete your residency.

 As a resident, your focus is on learning, taking care of your patients, and making it through long hours at the hospital.
 Don’t forget to take care of your financial health while you’re saving lives.
 Being financially healthy means taking charge of loan repayments to make a plan that works for you.
 That way, you can focus on the real task at hand: learning how to be a great doctor.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 The minimum monthly payment of $100 while in the Residency Period may not pay all of the interest due each month, which will likely result in negative amortization and a larger principal balance when you enter the Full Repayment Period.
-Dental residents and fellows are unable to receive additional tuition liabilities for the duration of their Residency Period; see SoFi.com/eligibility for details.
+Dental residents and fellows are unable to receive additional tuition liabilities for the duration of their Residency Period; see SoFi.com/eligibility-criteria for details.
 See medical and dental resident loan refinancing rates and terms.

 SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE or REPAYE.
 In addition, federal student loans offer deferment and forbearance options that are not available for SoFi Lending Corp. or an affiliate Medical or Dental Resident Refinance Loan borrowers.